Binolg/Binolg/README.md

 # Hello there! 👋

-I'm a Mechanical Engineer specializing in hydraulics, but with a growing passion for data science and programming.
+I'm a Mechanical Engineer with a growing passion for data science and programming.

 ## About Me